現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer 7:

 There are no restrictions on the applicant’s current address.
-However, the six-month business startup activities must be done in Fukuoka City, and the new business office must also be established in Fukuoka City.
-If the applicant resides in an area that is not suitable for engaging in the business startup activities in Fukuoka City during this period, it may be unable to obtain the confirmation of business startup activities for the NBIP.
+However, the business startup activities must be done in Fukuoka City, and the new business office must also be established in Fukuoka City.
+If the applicant resides in an area that is not suitable for engaging in the business startup activities in Fukuoka City during this period, issuance of the “Certificate of Business Startup Activities Confirmation” may be difficult.

 Question8: I am currently living in Fukuoka City and planning to establish a business office outside Fukuoka City.
 Am I eligible to use this program?